-It is easy to avoid the forced heirship provisions.
-Individuals who enter Cyprus to take up permanent residence can establish a Cyprus International Trust under International Trusts Law before becoming resident in Cyprus.
-If a Cyprus International Trust is not an option (for example, because the individual is a permanent resident of Cyprus) a local trust should provide a way around the forced heirship provisions, but without a Cyprus International Trust's tax benefits or enhanced asset protection.
+Regaining testamentary freedom is generally straightforward.
+Individuals who enter Cyprus to take up permanent residence can establish a Cyprus international trust under the International Trusts Law before becoming resident in Cyprus.
+If a Cyprus international trust is not an option (for example, because the individual is a tax resident of Cyprus in the year preceding the year of creation of the trust) a local trust should provide a way around the forced heirship provisions, though without a Cyprus international trust's other benefits.